 After processing the tax variation (i.e. tax reduction), an employee gets the extra cash in each payroll, rather than waiting until a tax return is lodged for the year in order to receive a credit or refund of the tax on the allowances.

 This applies to such things as car, travel and phone allowances, which are fully or partly tax deductible expenses when paid and claimed within the rules, and when there are negative gearing or other losses which may be claimable.

-A variation application is also for use in varying HELP or Financial Supplement PAYG withholdings and in a number of other circumstances.
+A variation application is also for use in varying HELP or Financial Supplement PAYG withholdings and in other circumstances.

-Variation requests may be lodged via an electronic form (requiring the installation of form-filling software supplied by the Tax Office), or by physical lodgment on a form obtainable from the Tax Office – see Withholding declarations and variations
+Variation requests may be lodged electronically via myGov or an agent or by physical lodgment on a form obtainable from the Tax Office – see Withholding declarations and variations

 Note: The Tax Office’s deadline for each financial year is 30 April.
 Applications after that date will be applicable to the next financial year commencing on 1 July.